fakeharxy/fakeharxy.github.io/_posts/2021-01-03-the-nothing-manifesto.md

 ---
 layout: post
-title: Manifesto against Nothing
+title: The Nothing Manifesto
 categories:
 - productivity
 ---

 I've been thinking a lot recently (new year and all) about seeing if there is anything I can do to limit the amount of **Nothing** I've been doing.
 Maybe limiting it to zero.

-By **Nothing** in this context I mean unplanned, unconstructive procrastination.
-Wanting to do something but instead doing **Nothing**.
+Specifically by **Nothing** I mean unplanned, unconstructive procrastination.
+Knowing you want to do something but instead doing **Nothing**.

 Doing **Nothing** is addictive and all-consuming.
 It's the emptiness that saps strength, the boredom that multiplies and self-perpetuates, the self-administered poison of the soul.

-**Nothing** in its essence is the absence of doing something you want to do.
-If you've ever woken up with the world at your feet, ready to pounce, only to endlessly watch Youtube, I'm afraid you were caught in peak **Nothing**.

 But before this all gets a bit didactic, let me stress something.
 Anything you actively want to do is not **Nothing**.
 This is not about judging how people live their lives.

 **Nothing** can arise anywhere, but it has a few strongholds where it is particularly potent.
 You can quickly and easily find where **Nothing** resides in your life.
 You take a piece of paper, preferably in the morning, and you write what I like to call a _To Do_ list.
 Actually, let's call it a _Want To Do_ list.
 Yeah, that's closer to its true nature.
 Only one rule - and you might have already guessed it: you only write things down that you _want to do_.

-Sometimes you might say something like: Oh, I _have_ to wash the car.
-But you don't have to.
-The list of things you _have_ to do is vanishingly small: kids, pets, jury duty.
-You _want_ to wash the car, for some reason.
-Maybe you love driving a clean car?
-Point is, the things you _want_ to do are something.
-Everything else is most likely **Nothing**.
+A quick note about work here: it may feel like I am avoiding the topic.
+We all have work, and we all have things we **have** to do.
+This is sadly unavoidable.
+But, outside of work, I think most of the things we think we _have_ to do are actually things we _want_ to do. _Have_ to clean the car?
+No, you _want_ to clean the car.
+Maybe what you want is a clean car - it's still a want not a need.
+The distinction is important later.

 If it's not clear: include fun things on this list.
 Include anything that maybe you've wanted to do for a while.
-In the unusual case where there is something you **have** to do, write that down too, maybe put a star next to it.
+In the case you **have** to do something, write that down too, maybe put a star next to it.

 Ok, take a second, maybe a deep breath.
 Acknowledge that everything else on this list is something you _want_ to do.
 Why do you _want_ to do them?
+There is a reason, even if it's only "this is how I want to live my life".

 That's the thinking done.
 Do the things you want to do.
 You just wrote down that you _want_ to do them.
 No one forced you to.
 So do them.